-This means that you may face restrictive limits on access to your funds.
+This means that you may face restrictive limits on access to your funds, and in some cases some crypto exchanges have even halted withdrawals.
 While savings accounts may allow a set number of withdrawals each month, you may not need to agree to certain amount or frequency limits on your account.

 The Best Crypto Savings Accounts

 So, now you’re aware of how a crypto savings account is a bit different from a regular savings account, and you know some of the potential risks and benefits, lets look at the top crypto savings accounts in the current market.

 Nexo has high-yield accounts offering up to 12% across 20 cryptocurrencies, which is paid daily.
 The highest rates are available to members in the Nexo loyalty program holding the native Nexo coin.